-Both exams in the continuous assessment will be scheduled in class time during the teaching period, though, in the case of the second exam, it may be held during the special days reserved for these exams after the teaching period and before the final exams period, in the case that this possibility had been allowed by the faculty.
+Both exams in the continuous assessment will be scheduled in class time during the teaching period or during the special days and times reserved for these exams after the teaching period and before the final exams period in the case that this possibility had been allowed by the faculty.
 The dates and times will be announced in class and in the Moodle e-learning platform of the course well in advance for each group.
 The students who decide not to take these exams or do not achieve the minimum required score in them can always pass the course by sitting at the final global exam.

-2.- A final global exam that evaluates the students knowledge of the entire course, with a maximum score of 10 points.
+2.- A final global exam that evaluates the student's knowledge of the entire course, with a maximum score of 10 points.
 This global exam will take place in two official sittings.

-The final global exam in each official sitting and the two exams involved in the continuous assessment evaluation will consist of written exams containing questions of both theoretical and mixed theoretical and practical types and one or more practical (numerical) problems.
+The final global exam in each official sitting andthe two exams involved in the continuous assessment evaluation will consist of written exams containing questions of both theoretical and mixed theoretical and practical types and one or more practical (numerical) problems.
 Each part will make up between 40% and 60% of the final score.
 The structure of these exams must be the same for all groups.